12kesselrun/Pi_Imaging/readme.md

 This was built this way because it minimizes the lag between two networked cameras (~50ms lag; unnoticeable with current measurement setup).

+## Latest Updates:
+- Fixed the individual client and server codes so that they save to the /opt/nfs/Pics folder

 ## To Run:
 - Start the daemon on both the server (IP=169.254.181.189) and the client machines (All others) by opening a terminal window and running "python CLIENT_picam_daemon.py -c <CAMERA_ID>" or "python SERVER_picam_daemon.py"
 - Start the client on the server machine by opening a new terminal and running "python SERVER_picam_client.py"